Who We Are

 Although slightly trepidatious after our less-than-stellar experience in Korea, we opted to go back to East Asia, this time to Japan.
 An excellent choice all around.
 The food, the convoluted culture that melded ingrained politeness and impassiveness with an underlying streak of sheer lunatic wackiness , the sea and mountains, the tranquil villages and silent forest shrines all wooed us so that by the end of two years there we were inexpressibly sad to leave.

-Six years ago, our first son was born here in Hungary.
+Eight years ago, our first son was born in Hungary.
 By the time he was eight months old he had been to half a dozen different countries, and we found ourselves frequently navigating the murky, sometimes stormy waters of traveling with children.
 Two trips a year back to the US, one to each coast, holidays around Europe, and toting the little bugger along on occasional business trips meant that we had to learn the ins and outs on the road.
 It was mostly trial and error.
 Lots of error.
 Mining the internet didn’t always turn up gems of useful information, so we learned along the way.

 By the time our second son was born we had a fairly good idea of what we were doing, and discovered that with a little planning and armed with reliable information, traveling with two young boys could be not only bearable but delightful.
 Most of the time.

-A couple of years ago, coinciding with the birth of our youngest son, I left my school to devote myself full time to writing and editing.
+Several years ago, coinciding with the birth of our youngest son, I left my school to devote myself full time to writing and editing.
 And daddying.
-When I’m not writing during nap time I’m usually knee-deep in diapers or hanging with the moms at the local playground.
+When not writing during nap time I was usually knee-deep in diapers or hanging with the moms at the local playground.
 Or planning, packing for, and executing family trips.
 It might be a day-hike at the Danube bend, an overnighter to a local farm, or an extended holiday in Costa Rica, but each one requires varying degrees of forethought and preparation.
 How are we going to work nap times?
 Picnic lunch or restaurant?
 What’s the closest decent restaurant and when does it open?
 Spontaneity is great.
 I’m all for it.
 But when you have kids, the spontaneous only works if you’re prepared for it.
 You kids want to take off your clothes and run around in your underwear on a sunny riverside Sunday?
 Go for it!
 But if you didn’t slather that sunscreen on your kids before you left, everybody is going to get burned.

 Well, I sincerely hope you find this website helpful in your travels.
 Get out there with your kids.
 Share the wide world with them.
 And when you get back, drop us a line about your trip.
 We love to hear our readers’ insights and comments.